dumingyu/dumingyu.github.io/_pages/cv.md

 Education
 ======
 * M.Eng. in Electrical and Computer Engineering, University of Victoria, 2018 - Present \
-  * Gapped due to Covid-19 from 2020-2022 and resumed from 2024 January term
+  * Gapped due to Covid-19 from 2020-2022 and resumed since 2024 January term
   * GPA: My university holds 9 scale, so it is 5.875/9, equivalently 3.33/4 .
 * B.Sc. in Computer Science, University of Victoria, 2014 - 2018
+  * Outstanding achievement on Data Science related courses – grade all over A-

 Research experience
 ======